PHBS/RM-QF/files/thesis_contribution.md

   * Any topic you want to thoroughly understand (i.e. survey)?
   * Can you improve any course project you did?
 * Be creative and critical in choosing topic.
 Keep asking questions!

+* Regardless of the "contents" of the thsis, you have to try your best to see your paper (make it look good).
+  * Argue the reseasrch question is important.
+(Even if it is not so important.)
+  * Argue your approach is meaningful.
+(Even if it is not so meaningful.)
+  * Argue you made a contribution.
+(Even if there's not much contribution.)
+  * In order to make better arguments above, you have to think/read/study very hard.
+  * It will be a great learning process you take away with graduation and a great skill set for your career.

+## Good luck!